 Anyone with an interest in a colloquy topic is welcome to participate.
 Under the colloquy format, we all hope to learn from each other, so the best colloquies have attendees who both prepare (there is generally a reading list to help everyone prepare for the colloquy) and contribute to the discussion.
 Mostly, however, we hope to enjoy ourselves as we learn and interact with the other participants.

-The cost for each colloquy is $50 (reduced to $25 for colloquies held by Zoom), but we feel strongly that financial constraints should not deter participants.
+The cost for each colloquy is $50, but we feel strongly that financial constraints should not deter participants.
 See Registering for a Colloquy and Registration Fee Waiver for more details.

 We typically offer 10-12 colloquies per year…about half in the fall and half in the spring.
 To get a sense for the sort of topics we pursue, take a look at the upcoming colloquies listed on this page…maybe one will strike your fancy.
 Or you might want to review the subjects covered in past colloquies to get a sense of the breadth of subject matter we discuss.